 People have been praying to God since the dawn of creation and in all that time have developed some very creative, effective, and satisfying methods of prayer.
-Some of them have survived the test of time and even though they are very ancient, they are still embraced today.
+Some of them have survived the test of time and even though they are very ancient (sometimes because they are very ancient!), they are still embraced today.
 We focus on three of them in this lesson.
 The goal is for you, parents, to learn about all three but then choose one to focus on now with your family.

 NOVENAS: In a nutshell, a novena is typically nine days of prayer in a row, for a special intention (asking or thanking).
 Novenas are still a very popular form of prayer and there are hundreds to choose from, most asking for intercession from Mary or a particular Saint.
 There are three novenas included in this lesson, one asking the prayers of your patron Saint, one to the Infant Jesus, and one asking the prayers of Saint Therese.
 Take a look and choose one of them.

 A word of warning on novenas – It is pretty common to remember to pray for the first few days and then forget one or two.
 Don’t be discouraged!
 Simply pick it up again the next day and continue until your nine are complete.
 Obviously, there is a value to developing the discipline to pray daily, but God will not give you a failing grade if you don’t do things perfectly and it is not a lucky charm that only “works” if you do it right.
 (But of course, you already knew that.J)